gcelano/LemmatizedAncientGreekXML/README.md

 1. https://github.com/gcelano/POStaggedAncientGreekXML/releases/tag/v1.2.0

 Refer to these repositories for further documentation.
-In the present repository, the POS tag + the word form of a token have been automatically linked to those contained in Morpheus and MorpheusUnderPhilologic.
+In the present repository, the POS tag + the word form of a token have been automatically linked to those contained in Morpheus (see the "Morpheus" folder) and MorpheusUnderPhilologic.
 Since the latter databases also contain lemmata, this allowed their automatic extraction.

 The XML structure of each file is self-explanatory and solutions of abbreviations are provided at the beginning of each file.
 For convenience I give an example here: